nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to add a person to Notor, specifying their name and optional parameters for their personal details
+1. User requests to add a person to Notor, specifying their name and optional parameters for their personal details.
-2. Notor adds said person to the storage, and displays a success message
+2. Notor adds said person to the storage, and displays a success message.

    Use case ends.

 **Extensions**

 * 1a.
-User <u> commands Notor to display the list of groups</u> (UC1)
+User <u> commands Notor to display the list of groups</u> (UC1).
     * 1a1.
 User requests to add a person to Notor, specifying their name and optional parameters for their personal details, as well as the group they want to add them to
-    * Resume usecase at 2
+    * Resume usecase at 2.
 * 1b.
 User enters the <u> wrong parameters for their request to add person, resulting in </u> (UC-CommandError).
-  * Resume usecase at 2
+  * Resume usecase at 2.

 ##### Use case: Edit Person, Tag Person, or Add/remove person to a group

 **MSS**

-1. User commands <u> Notor to display the list of persons </u> (UC1)
+1. User commands <u> Notor to display the list of persons </u> (UC1).
 2. User specifies a person they want to change, and informs Notor of which fields they want changed and to what values.
-3. Notor changes the fields, displaying the correct fields and a success message
+3. Notor changes the fields, displaying the correct fields and a success message.

 **Extensions**

 * 2a.
 User tries to add person to a group that does not exist.
-  * Notor informs the user that the group does not exist
+  * Notor informs the user that the group does not exist.
-    * User decides to <u> create the group</u> first (UC)
+    * User decides to <u> create the group</u> first (UC).
-    * Resume use case from step 1.
+    * Resume use case from step 1..

 ##### Use case: Add a note to a person

 **MSS**

-1. User <u> commands Notor to display the list of persons </u> (UC1)
+1. User <u> commands Notor to display the list of persons </u> (UC1).
-2. User requests to add a note to a specific person in the list
+2. User requests to add a note to a specific person in the list.
-3. Notor opens up a pop up window for the user to type the note for the person
+3. Notor opens up a pop up window for the user to type the note for the person.
 4. User types in their notes.
-5. User requests to save and close the note
+5. User requests to save and close the note.
 6. Notor closes the note window and displays a success message that note has been saved.

    Use case ends.

 **Extensions**

 * 2a.
-User <u> makes a mistake in their request, such as specifying a person that doesn't exist </u> (UC-CommandError)
+User <u> makes a mistake in their request, such as specifying a person that doesn't exist </u> (UC-CommandError).
-  * Resume use case from step 2
+  * Resume use case from step 2.
 * 6a.
 User requests to save the note to the person
   * 6a1.
 Notor displays a message that the note has been saved.
-Use case resumes at step 5 or 6
+Use case resumes at step 5 or 6.
 * 6b.
-User requests to close the note (without saving)
+User requests to close the note (without saving).
   * 6b1.
 Notor shows a warning window.
     * 6b2.1 : User cancels the request to close the note.
-Use case resumes at step 5 or 6
+Use case resumes at step 5 or 6.
     * 6b2.2 : User accepts to close the note without saving.
 Notor closes the note window.
 Not shown that note is saved.

-**Use case: Add a note to a Group**<br>
-**MSS**
-1. Similar to Add a note to a person except Notor shows a list of groups in step 1

-**Use case: Add a note to a Subgroup**<br>
-**MSS**
-1. Similar to Add a note to a person except Notor shows a list of subgroups in step 1

 ##### Use Case: Clear tags or notes

 **MSS**

-Precondition: The person or group whose tags or notes you want to clear is visible and able to be selected
+Precondition: The person or group whose tags or notes you want to clear is visible and able to be selected.

-1. User requests to clear all tags or notes
+1. User requests to clear all tags or notes.
-2. Notor displays a confirmation window
+2. Notor displays a confirmation window.
-3. User confirms their wish to clear all tags or notes
+3. User confirms their wish to clear all tags or notes.
 4. Notor clears tags or notes, then displays a success message.

    Use case ends.

 **Extensions**

 * 3a.
-User cancels their request
+User cancels their request.
   * 3a1.
 Notor displays a confirmation of the cancelling of the request Use case ends.

 #### Basic Group Commands

+##### Use case: Add a note to a Group

+**MSS**

+1. Similar to Add a note to a person except Notor shows a list of groups in step 1.

+##### Use case: Add a note to a Subgroup

+**MSS**

+1. Similar to Add a note to a person except Notor shows a list of subgroups in step 1.

 ##### Use Case : Create Group

+**MSS**

+1. User informs Notor to create a group, specifying its name.
+2. Notor creates the group and displays a success message.

+    Use case ends.
+**Extensions**

+* 1a.
+Group already exists.
+  * 1a1.
+Resume use case from step 1.
+* 1b.
+Group name is invalid.
+  * 1b1.
+Resume use case from step 1.

+##### Use Case : Create Subgroup

+**MSS**

-1. User informs Notor to create a group, specifying its name
+1. User informs Notor to create a subgroup, specifying its name and the name of the group that the subgroup will be in.
-2. Notor creates the group and displays a success message
+2. Notor creates the group and displays a success message.

+    Use case ends.
+**Extensions**

+* 1a.
+Group already exists.
+  * 1a1.
+Resume use case from step 1.
+* 1b.
+Group name is invalid.
+  * 1b1.
+Resume use case from step 1.

 #### Proposed Extended Use Cases ( Not Implemented )